yuki-oyama/tristan2025-website/content/post/1_welcome_to_tristan/index.md

 categories: ["Announcement"]
 tags: ["announcement", "greeting"]
 authors: ["admin"] #"hato", "kamiya", "iryo"
+summary: Welcome message from the local organizing committee.
 ---

 We are honored to host the12th Triennial Symposium on Transportation Analysis conference (TRISTAN XII)!